-In a Hadoop cluster, it is critical to provide sufficient memory to keep the processors busy without swapping and without incurring excessive costs for non-standard motherboards.
+It is critical to provide sufficient memory to keep the processors busy without swapping and without incurring excessive costs for non-standard motherboards.
 Depending on the number of cores, your slave nodes typically require 24 GB to 48 GB of RAM for Hadoop applications.
-For large clusters, this amount of memory sufficiently provides extra RAM (approximately 4 GB) for the Hadoop framework and for your query and analysis processes (HBase and/or Map/Reduce).
+For large clusters, this amount of memory provides sufficient extra RAM (approximately 4 GB) for the Hadoop framework and for your query and analysis processes (HBase and/or Map/Reduce).

 To detect and correct random transient errors introduced due to thermodynamic effects and cosmic rays, we strongly recommend using error correcting code (ECC) memory.
-Errorcorrecting RAM allows you to trust the quality of your computations.
-Some parts (chip-kill/ chip spare) have been shown to offer better protection than traditional designs, as they show less recurrence of bit errors.
+Error-correcting RAM allows you to trust the quality of your computations.
+Some parts (chip-kill/chip spare) have been shown to offer better protection than traditional designs, as they show less recurrence of bit errors.
 (See, DRAM Errors in the Wild: A Large-Scale Field Study, Schroeder et al, 2009.)

 If you want to retain the option of adding more memory to your servers in future, ensure there is space to do this alongside the initial memory modules.
-It is expensive to replace all the memory modules.